anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter04.md

 Each server shall meet the following minimum specifications:

 - **CPU**
-  - 2x x86_64 CPU sockets, providing 24 cores each, 44 hyper-threads, at 2.2 GHz
+  - 2x x86_64 CPU sockets (both populated), providing 24 cores each, 48 simultaneous multi-threads (SMT), at 2.2 GHz
 - **Memory**
   - 512 GB RAM
 - **Storage**
   - 3.2 TB SSD via SATA 6 Gbps
   - Storage should present as at least 3 or more disks to the OS, allowing for usage as CEPH storage nodes, or similar.
 - **Network Interfaces** (note 1)
-  - 4x 10Gbps Ethernet Ports
+  - 4x 25 Gbps Ethernet Ports, implemented as two separate dual port NICs
   - Out-of-band Management Port

 Note 1: At least 1 network interface must be capable of performing PXE boot and that network must be available to both the Jump / Test Host and each bare-metal server.